thoughtbot/apprenticeship/markdown/onboarding-packet.md

 Investment time is time for investment in ourselves, our company, and our community.
 This can include:

- * Contibuting to Thoughtbot's open-source projects, internal tools, or paid products
+ * Contributing to thoughtbot's open-source projects, internal tools, or paid products
  * Learning a new language or skill on Upcase or from a book in the Library Dropbox folder